hanjingo/doc/SYSTEM_DESIGN/api_design.md

 - Reliability

-  For systems that may exhibit network issues or retries, idempotent APIs guarantee that repeated requests do not cause different response.
+  For systems that may exhibit network issues or retries, idempotent APIs guarantee that repeated requests do not cause different responses.

 - Consistency

-  Idempotent APIs do not alter the state of the server which avoids the occurrence of undesired impacts or alterations to data.
+  Idempotent APIs do not alter the state of the server, which avoids the occurrence of undesired impacts or alterations to data.

 - Predictability